≡ Menu

 Physical Characteristics

+The Mastiff is a large, heavy dog standing at 30 inches at shoulder level.
+The females of the breed stand at 27.5 inches.
+Males can weigh up to 230 pounds, and females up to 190 pounds.
 This is a tall, muscular, bulky dog with a rectangular body.
-He is a real powerhouse of a dog, a marvelous physical specimen.
-He has a short and straight outer coat and short and dense undercoat.
-The coat is of the colors brindle, fawn or apricot.
+He is an absolute powerhouse of a dog, a marvelous physical specimen.
+He has a short, straight outer coat and a short, dense undercoat.
+The skin is of the colors brindle, fawn, or apricot.
 He wears a noticeable black mask on his face.

 Comparisons